 Architecture Considerations

-Finally, this section addresses a number of topics that are important to understand and which do not convey themselves intuitively in any of the models described in the logical architecture.
+This section addresses a number of topics that are important to understand and which do not convey themselves intuitively in any of the models described in the logical architecture.
 It is expected that as this document is further updated, additional topics, for which a brief explanation would be helpful, will be added.

+• Enrolment of SMETS1

+SMETS1 meters have been installed in large numbers and utilize a bespoke Head End System HES for the remote communication between the Supplier and the metering devices.
+In order to offer seamless smart metering services to consumers, SMETS1 meters will be added to the GB Smart metering system.
+This final section explains the main characteristics of the SMETS1 enrolment.

 Governance